ZDonitzen/react/README.md

 # react
- A repo to hold React focused tutorials and projects.
+ A repo to hold React tutorials and projects.

 Projects:
 - N/A